microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// duplicate 'detection' or 'filtering' applied by the API (multiple
     /// references to a package is not harmful).
 Once resolution is complete
     /// the package stays resolved for that user until the last reference across
-    /// all processes for that user is removed via PackageDependencyContext.Close()
+    /// all processes for that user is removed via PackageDependencyContext.Remove()
     /// (or process termination).
     ///
     /// This adds the resolved package to the caller's package graph, per rank.
     /// A process' package graph is a list of packages sorted by rank in ascending
     /// order (-infinity...0...+infinity).
 If package(s) are present in the
-    /// package graph with the same rankrank the resolved package is
+    /// package graph with the same rank the resolved package is
     /// (by default) added after others of the same rank.
 To add a package
     /// before others of the same rank, specify PackageDependency.PrependIfRankCollision.
     ///
-    /// Calls to Add() can be balanced by a PackageDependencyContext.Close() (or object destruction)
+    /// Calls to Add() can be balanced by a PackageDependencyContext.Remove() (or object destruction)
     /// to remove the entry from the package graph.
     PackageDependencyContext Add(AddPackageDependencyOptions options);
 }